pszemraj/ai-msgbot/README.md

 #### What?

-The goal is to take a dataset of conversation-like data and parse it into a "script" that can be used for training the model.
+The goal is to take a conversation-like dataset and parse it into a "script" that can be used for training the model.

 What a "dialogue script" consists of:

-- Simple, repaated formatting for each message or "utterance" in the conversation
+- Simple, repeated formatting for each message or "utterance" in the conversation
   - every **message** is a line in the file.
 A message can contain multiple sentences (dataset dependent)
   - every message is preceded by a line with the **speaker pseudo-label**
   - every message is followed by an empty blank line (_this is somewhat arbitrary_)
   - messages _by "conversation"_ are in chronological order.
 Conversations themselves do not have to be in order.
 - when training the model, it is fed text data in this format.
-The model learns to predict the next N tokens (~words) based on the previous N tokens, and starts to learn the structure.
+The model learns to predict the next N tokens (~words) based on the previous N tokens and starts to learn the structure.
 - when running the model, it is fed text data in this format.
 As we know what format the model _should_ be in, we can use this knowledge to extract a single message response to arbitrary input.

 Example: